Latest News

 Man given stern warning for wearing Israel cap on bus

-As for the 55-year-old man, he was issued a stern warning in lieu of prosecution for wearing the cap.
+As for the 55-year-old man, authorities issued him a stern warning in lieu of prosecution for wearing the cap.

-He could have been prosecuted for an offence under Section 8(1) of the Foreign National Emblems (Control of Display) Act 1949.
+The court could have prosecuted him for an offence under Section 8(1) of the Foreign National Emblems (Control of Display) Act 1949.

 The Act states that no person shall display any foreign national emblem in public.